 and it is important to know that the procedure is carried through the Ministry of Finance and Economy

 How to find a property to purchase in Georgia

-are among the best-known cities, however, it is recommended to also check on towns or suburban areas near large cities where the prices are lower. however, the living conditions are just as good.
+are among the best-known places; it is also recommended to also check on towns or suburban areas near large cities where the prices are lower. however, the living conditions are just as good.

 that can offer valuable information such as price ranges in a specific area and, in some cases, what to look for when interested in a zone or city.
 In some cases, these can also partially handle the sale-purchase contract.

 Finding a property to purchase in Georgia is not difficult if you consider the following:

-- you have already decided how much you are willing to pay;
+you have already decided how much you are willing to pay;

 you have chosen the type of property you want;